kevtham/javaWebAndApiAutomation/README.md

-# Herokku App for DWP test
+# Herokku App UI and API validation

 # Summary
 This automation test validates the herokku swagger app which includes both UI and API automation